AdamSobieski/Planning/README.md

 public predicate bool P1[Agent x, Widget y];
 ```

-How might predicates be represented in .NET assemblies or Java JARs?
-With respect to assemblies, one might explore how C# 14's [_extension members_](https://devblogs.microsoft.com/dotnet/csharp-exploring-extension-members/) are represented.

 The concept here, regardless of syntax, is that predicates can be considered as being extension members of a provided `State` type.

 ```